For the week ending March 5, 2022, here are the stats:

 Blu-ray, Ultra HD Blu-ray Sales Share:

-BD sales share for a title is the percentage of disc packages sold for this movie that contained the Blu-ray edition of the film (including combos, and Ultra HD editions).
+For a particular title, the BD sales share is the percentage of disc packages sold for this title that contained the film's Blu-ray edition (including combos, and Ultra HD editions).
 So a BD sales share of 60% indicates that 60% of disc packages sold for this particular film contained the Blu-ray edition for this film, and so anything over 50% means that the Blu-ray version of the film was more popular than the DVD version.

 Top 20 Blu-ray, Ultra HD Blu-ray Market Share Chart